aajanki/yle-dl/README.md

 * `--protocol protos` Downloaders that are tried until one of them succeeds (a comma-separated list).
 Possible values: `hds` (download a stream using AdobeHDS.php), `hds:youtubedl` (youtube-dl), and `rtmp` (rtmpdump).

-Type `rtmpdump --help` to see the full list of options.
+Type `yle-dl --help` to see the full list of options.

+Any unrecognized options will be relayed to rtmpdump process (when downloading RTMP streams).

 Firewall must allow outgoing traffic on ports 80 and 1935.